Zabrane/qlnd/doc/LightningTickerplants.md

    Used here to transfer funds from a bitcoin core wallet to a Lightning wallet.
 For more info on running a node, and using qbitcoind, see past blogs and whitepapers; [kdb+ Securing Digital Assets](https://kx.com/blog/securing-digital-assets-a-bitcoin-full-node-api-for-kdb/) and [kdb+ Storing and Exploring the bitcoin blockchain](https://kx.com/blog/kdb-storing-and-exploring-the-bitcoin-blockchain/).

-The reader should be aware that the above Lightning daemon software is a Beta version, and so, users should be cautious when using, keeping funds held on Lightning payment channels to a minimum.
+The reader should be aware that the above Lightning daemon software is a Beta version, and the technology is relatively new, so caution should be taken when using, keeping funds held on lightning to a minimum.

 # What are payment channels

-The Lightning Network is a scaling solution being applied to Bitcoin, and other compatible blockchains, which enables trustless instant payments, together with improved privacy features.
-It is a layer-two solution which leverages the security and smart contract functionality of the base layer Bitcoin network to create a system where transactions can be performed off-chain, meaning transaction confimations are not limited by the base layer settlement time.
-Instead transaction confirmation times are limited primarily by the latency between participants in the network, and their processing power.
-Often Lightning payment confirmations times are of the same order as message transfers over modern instant-messaging services.
+** UNDER CONSTRUCTION **

+The central component, or building block, of the Lightning Network is the bidirectional payment channel.
+A payment channel is constructed between two participants by creating a multisignature wallet on the blockchain which requires both participants signatures for funds to be spent.
+This first on-chain transaction, which determines the balance (or capacity) of the channel is referred to as the **funding transaction**.
+In the diagram below, Alice opens a channel with Bob of 1BTC.
+The 1 BTC on Alice's end is known as Alice's outbound capacity, and is the amount she is able to spend.

+Once this funding transaction is confirmed by the Bitcoin network, both participants are then free to exchange mutually signed **commitment transactions** that modify the initial balance of the channel.
+So for example, Alice can send 0.1 BTC to Bob over lightning, updating their respective balances.
+These transactions, however, are not broadcast to the Bitcoin blockchain, allowing thousands of such transactions to be performed per seconds.
+The speed is only limited by the time needed by the parties to create, sign and send each other commitment transactions.
 While the Bitcoin blockchain can process anywhere between 3-7 transactions per second, the Lightning network allows for millions of transactions per second, including micro-payments of the order of thousands of a cent.

+Only when the channel closes will the most recent transaction be broadcast to the blockchain, this is known as the **settlement transaction**, where the funds held on the multi-signature wallet are spent to the wallet addresses of the participants.

+Transactions can be made between peers who share a payment channel, or across peers by routing payments along multiple interconnected payment channnels.

 This is accomplished through the creation of "payment-channels" between peers, wherein parties commit funds to the channel, and pay each other simply by updating the balance redeemable by each party.
 Below is an image taken from a Lightning node block explorer showing the distribution of public nodes and the known channels between them.
 The network has seen a dramatic growth over the past year, with the value held on Lightning increasing continuously.